AjjMC/ajjgui/README.md

 > **A:** The following:
 >
 > * A limit has been enforced on how close GUIs can be placed to each other to ensure robustness
-> * The datapack does not support bundles due to their unique behavior in the GUI
+> * Bundles are not supported due to their unique behavior in the GUI
+> * Large chests are not supported
 > * Hoppers can interact with GUI containers

 > **Q:** What version is the datapack made for?